sidwellr/Variations/flippers/flippers.md

 [![](tqmirror-1.png)](tqmirror-1.flame)

 The variation name means "three quarter mirror".
 It uses four vertical lines and four horizontal lines to divide the plane into four regions.
-Here are the base values for the lines (amount is the variation amount, letters other than x and y are parameter values):
+Here are the locations of the lines (amount is the variation amount, letters other than x and y are parameter values):

 | Vertical Line | Preset 0 | General |
 | --- | --- | --- |